 Recurrence is defined as resolution of symptoms during treatment followed by a reappearance of diarrhea and other symptoms after treatment is completed.
 If symptoms return, it is important for a healthcare provider to confirm that C. difficile is the cause of the symptoms (rather than another condition).

-Recurrence occurs in 25 percent of people who are treated with metronidazole or vancomycin: in some patients, the recurrence is caused by the original infecting strain, and in others by new infection with a different strain of C. difficile.
+Recurrence occurs in 25 percent of people who are treated with metronidazole or vancomycin and 15 percent of patients treated with fidaxomycin: in some patients, the recurrence is caused by the original infecting strain and in others by new infection with a different strain of C. difficile.
 About one-half of people who develop recurrent symptoms probably have reinfection rather than recurrence.
 It is not always possible to determine if a person has a recurrence or reinfection.

 Most recurrences occur within one to two weeks after discontinuing antibiotic therapy, although rarely recurrence can occur up to two to three months later.
 People who have at least one episode of recurrent C. difficile have a 50 to 65 percent chance of additional episodes.

-- A treatment known as fecal bacteriotherapy may be considered in certain situations.
-Fecal bacteriotherapy involves giving feces from a healthy person (by enema) to a person who is infected with recurrent C. difficile.
+●A treatment known as fecal transfer may be considered in certain situations.
+Fecal transfer involves giving feces (by enema or colonoscope) from a healthy person to a person who has recurrent C. difficile infection.
 This treatment is discussed in detail in a separate article.
 (See "Fecal microbiota transplantation in the treatment of recurrent Clostridium difficile infection".)

 WHERE TO GET MORE INFORMATION